dgobbi/vtk-dicom/Documents/ImageReader.md

 The vtkDICOMReader provides the rescaling information, along with all the other meta data, via the VTK data pipeline (i.e. via GetOutputPort()).
-If you use this filter together with vtkDICOMCTRectifier in the same pipeline, it is recommened that this filter comes before the rectifier.
+If you use this filter together with vtkDICOMCTRectifier in the same pipeline, it is recommended that this filter comes before the rectifier.

 ## Multi-dimensional images